 There are many benefits to serving in the Coast Guard, including some financial ones.
 Servicemembers receive pay and benefits for the work and time sacrificed while serving their country. .

 Coast Guard members and their families are entitled to pay, access to the base commissary and exchange, family assistance, health care, a generous leave policy, travel opportunities and if the Coast Guard becomes a career, retirement.

 There are many categories of pay, some are taxable and others are not — usually “pay” is taxable; all “allowances” are not.
 The active duty member should speak with his/her servicing Yeoman (YN) or Servicing Personnel Office (SPO) if they have any questions about their pay.
-However, the Servicing Personnel Officer cannot speak with a spouse concerning pay or other items not considered public information without a general power of attorney.
+However, SPO cannot speak with a spouse concerning pay or other items not considered public information without a general power of attorney.

 Subsistence (Food Allowance)

 All active duty personnel receive a tax-free food allowance each month, called Basic Allowance for Subsistence (BAS).
 It is intended for the member to offset costs for a member’s meals and is not intended to offset the costs of meals for family members.
 The management of officer and enlisted BAS differs.
 Officers are authorized the officer BAS rate and are always expected to pay for government-provided meals.
 Enlisted members are authorized the enlisted BAS rate, but depending on their duty station assignment and government dining facility availability, can have the BAS amount adjusted to pay for government meals provided at the duty station at no cost to the member.
 At other duty locations, such as aboard a Coast Guard cutter, enlisted personnel are required to use the onboard dining facility or galley and are automatically charged the cost of the meals provided and therefore automatically forfeit BAS.